crystal-bit/hacktoberfest-2020/readme.md

 ![game logo](https://github.com/crystal-bit/hacktoberfest-2020/blob/master/assets/menu_title_shadow.png?raw=true)

 **Defending Todot** it's an open source tower defense game inspired by Kingdom Rush.

 It has been created for people who want to practice game development collaboratively while partecipating to the [Hacktoberfest](https://hacktoberfest.digitalocean.com/) 2020.

+If you want to contribute to this Tower Defense game, you can do it on the **defending-todot fork**: https://github.com/crystal-bit/defending-todot

+This repository is now freezed.

 The project is made with the open source [Godot Engine v3.2.3](https://godotengine.org).